 Compression bags are larger bags with a vacuum-sealed closure.
 They are great for storing bulkier items like jackets and sweaters if you are headed to cold-weather destinations.

-Both of these are crucial for staying organized when you are on the go.
-The last thing you want is to have to pack things in and out of your suitcase repeatedly and then lose one of your must-have items.
+Both are crucial for staying organized when you are on the go.
+The last thing you want is to repeatedly pack things in and out of your suitcase and then lose one of your must-have items.

-By both packing light and using packing cubes, you’ll be ready to go for unloading and reloading luggage during your trip.
+By packing light and packing cubes, you’ll be ready to unload and reload luggage during your trip.
 Plus, if you plan on using multiple forms of transportation like a train or an airplane.
 You won’t have to worry about meeting the always-changing checked bag requirements.

 4. Include Necessary Travel Documents

-Along with your clothes and toiletries, you will need to include all of the essential travel documents like passports, tickets, visas, and ID cards.
-If you are flying, make sure to keep these items safe in your carry-on luggage so you can easily access them when needed.
+Along with your clothes and toiletries, you must include all essential travel documents like passports, tickets, visas, and ID cards.
+If you are flying, keep these items safe in your carry-on luggage so you can easily access them when needed.

-If you are traveling internationally, make sure to check the entry requirements of each country you will be visiting, as some may require certain vaccinations or documents that need to be presented at immigration checkpoints.
+If you travel internationally, check the entry requirements of each country you visit.
+Some may require certain vaccinations or documents to be presented at immigration checkpoints.